ritesh-ranga/ToDo/readme.md

 # ToDo Application

-This is a web application for managing ToDos.
+This application enables the user to manage his todos.
+A user can add new todos, mark existing ones as done once completed and then finally delete the completed ones.

 ## Description

 ### Front-end
 The front-end application is a SPA written with React.
-'react-bootstrap' has been used to make UI user-friendly.
+‘react-bootstrap’ has been used to design a user friendly UI.
+The react client app folder has been placed inside the solution folder for convenience, but it can be placed essentially anywhere for hosting.\
 The front-end:
   - can read entries from the WebAPI and visualise them
   - allows editing existing entries